UBB-SDI-23/Lab-5x-assignments/README.md

 ----

 Continue working on the application from the previous assignment.
-Push your project to this repository.

 You will need to:
 - Add a frontend to your application.
 It should be a Single Page Application (SPA).
 You can choose any frontend framework or library that lets you create SPAs: React, Angular, Vue etc. It should be something that is under active development.